ibexa/documentation-developer/docs/tutorials/field_type/8_add_a_validation.md

 ];
 ```

 The structure of this array depends on each Field Type implementation.
 The best practice is to mimic what is done in native Field Types.

 Each level one key is the name of a validator, as acknowledged by the Type.
 That key contains a set of parameter name / parameter value rows.
 You must check that:

 - all the validators in this array are known to the type
 - arguments for those validators are valid and have correct values

-You do not need to include mandatory validators if they don’t have options.
-Here is an example of what your Type expects as validation configuration:
+You do not need to include mandatory validators if they don't have options.
+Here is an example of what the Type expects as validation configuration:

 ``` php
 [